 Tip: Use Meyer lemons for a slightly sweeter and more complex sauce.

 At this point you can cut the salmon into serving size pieces if you wish.
-Just note that smaller pieces of salmon will cook faster!
+Just note that smaller pieces will cook faster!

 Line a baking sheet with foil or parchment.
-Rub the salmon with a couple tablespoons of the herb sauce and put it on the baking sheet.
+Rub the fish with a couple tablespoons of the herb sauce and put it on the baking sheet.

-Once the salmon is cooked, you can eat it immediately with some more of the herb sauce or let it cool and enjoy it at room temperature or chilled from the fridge.
+Once it is cooked, you can eat it immediately with some more of the herb sauce or let it cool and enjoy it at room temperature or chilled from the fridge.

 I’m going to say that I differ from the USDA!
 For food safety, the USDA recommends an internal temperature of 145F.
-I find the salmon overcooked at this temperature.
+I find it overcooked at this temperature.

 If you want tender, buttery salmon, cook the fish to a temperature of 122-125F.

 Note: This temperature will give you medium rare salmon.
-If you prefer your salmon medium, bump up the temperature by 5 degrees and cook it to about 130F.
-Just know that your salmon will be a little drier and less tender.
+If you prefer it medium, bump up the temperature by 5 degrees and cook it to about 130F.
+Just know that it will be a little drier and less tender.